DeutscheBahnAG/components/README.md

 ### Adding a New Component

 This is a multi-package repository.
 Each component library is a separate Node package with it's own `package.json`.
 This is managed via [Yarn workspaces](https://yarnpkg.com/en/docs/workspaces).
+They reside in `./packages`.

 - `dbx-web`: Core components, for general use.
-They reside in `./components/web`.
 - `dbx-web-extra`: Additional components for edge use cases.
-They reside in `./components/web-extra`.
 - `dbx-icons`: Icon components.
-They reside in `./components/icons`.

 Components should be placed in the appropriate package folder, in their own subfolder.